Updated: January 27, 2021

 Canada Emergency Business Account (CEBA)

-The federal government has reached an agreement with the provinces and territories to introduce a Canada Emergency Commercial Rent Assistance program for small businesses.
-The program will provide forgivable loans to commercial property owners to cover 50% of rent in April, May and June for small business tenants in financial distress.
+Previously, the federal government introduced the Canada Emergency Commercial Rent Assistance (CECRA) program for small businesses, which provides forgivable loans to commercial property owners to cover 50% of rent in April, May and June for small business tenants in financial distress.

 To qualify for the loan, property owners will need to reduce the small business tenants' rent by at least 75%; the small business will pay the remaining 25% in costs.
 Eligible small businesses must be paying less than $50,000 per month in rent and either have temporarily stopped operating or sustained at least a 70% drop in revenues.